KevinTrinh1227/DevfolioX/README.md

 # 👨‍💻 DevfolioX

 A minimal, user-friendly, responsive dev/personal portfolio template that integrates with numerous platforms and offers tons of useful functionality.
+Minimal, powerful, and professional, all on a single page.
 Built with **Next.js** and **Tailwind CSS**.

 <!--
 [![Downloads](https://img.shields.io/github/downloads/KevinTrinh1227/devfoliox/total?style=for-the-badge&logo=github)](#)